Introduction to the field of prevention

-Susan and Fernando, are fishing on a river when Fernando looks up river and sees a man in the water!
+Susan and Fernando are fishing on a river when they see a man in the water!
 He is struggling to stay afloat, so Fernando drops his fishing pole and pulls the man out of the water.
-The man is sputtering and cold, and Susan calls an ambulance on her cell phone to take the person to a hospital.
+The man is sputtering and cold, and Susan calls an ambulance to take the person to a hospital.
 Susan and Fernando go back to fishing.
 Pretty soon they look up river again and see a woman in the water!
 She is struggling, too, so Fernando drops his fishing pole again and pulls the woman out of the water.

-She is not in very good shape, so Susan calls another ambulance to take her to a hospital.
+Susan calls another ambulance to take her to a hospital.

 The friends return to fishing when they look up river and see a whole group of people in the water!
-They are struggling to stay afloat, but look like they are dragging each other down.
+They are struggling to stay afloat.
 Fernando drops his fishing pole and starts hauling people out of the water.
-He looks up and sees Susan walking away, up river.
+He looks up and sees Susan walking away.
 He calls to her to come help pull these people out of the river, and Susan responds that she is going up river to find out why all the people are ending up in the water.

-What prevention is.
+What prevention is

-What prevention is not.
+What prevention is not